 - Obtain resources necessary to develop new programs on an as-needed basis.

+Military life presents many challenges to service members and their families including transitions, duty changes, irregular sleep schedules and more.
 Approximately 20% of OIF/OEF Service Members report adjustment problems in the months following a deployment.
-Limited provider availability and the stigma of being labeled with a “mental illness” are some of the barriers to seeking face-to-face care.
+Limited provider availability and the stigma of being labeled with a “mental illness” are some of the barriers service members and veterans mention regarding seeking face-to-face care.
 In this light, the need for online behavioral health tools has never been greater.

 About the National Center for Telehealth & Technology:

 The National Center for Telehealth & Technology (T2) emerged from the military leadership’s desire to leverage the latest technologies to help Service Members suffering with Psychological Health (PH) concerns and/or Traumatic Brain Injury (TBI).